ztyyLV/web-twain-docs/faq/scanner-not-shown-or-not-responding-in-the browser.md

    Especially when you are using **64-bit Internet Explorer** but you don’t have the 64-bit scanner (TWAIN) driver installed on the machine.

 2. The Browser doesn’t have enough permission to access the scanner driver.
-   This mostly happens on Windows 7/Vista/2008 OS where high security level is applied to Internet Explorer.
+   This mostly happens on **Windows 7/Vista/2008 OS** where high security level is applied to **Internet Explorer**.
 It would also happen in Firefox 4+ and Safari.

 ### Solution